SiriSollerud/PokeGuesser/README.md

+#PokeGuesser
+A "who's that Pokémon?" inspired game, fetching pokemon info from pokeapi.co

+Under progress.

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).